mozilla/gecko-dev/testing/raptor/raptor/perfdocs/metrics.rst

 **WARNING: This page is still being actively developed.**

-This document contains information about the metrics gathered in Browsertime tests, as well as detailed information of how they are gathered.
+This document contains information about the metrics gathered in Browsertime tests, as well as detailed information about how they are gathered.

 Pageload Tests
 --------------

 For browsertime pageload tests, there is a limited set of metrics that we collect (which can easily be expanded).
 Currently we divide these into two sets of metrics: (i) visual metrics, and (ii) technical metrics.
 These are gathered through two types of tests called warm and cold pageload tests.
-We have combined these two into a single "chimera" mode which you'll find in the Treeherder tasks.
+We have combined these two into a single "Chimera" mode which you'll find in the Treeherder tasks.

 Below, you can find the process of how we run Warm, Cold, and Chimera pageload tests.